TSL ADVENTURES

 children drawing at TSL Adventures after school program in Albany

-There are certain desires and cues which every person desires despite being incapacitated or healthy.
+After school programs are a world of opportunities for them, and great places to fill these needs.
 Children with special needs also deserve to enjoy life too as their normal friends.
 Accommodating special needs children in after school programs are one of the best moves the facilities are taking.

 They increase the life purpose of these children and enable them to view the world in a more diverse perspective.
 Children with disabilities are the ones who require extra curriculum activities more than anyone else.
 This is because they need a special environment to do certain things which are considered obvious in a normal person.